zekenaulty/dominus/README.md

 ## Conclusion

 `dom.js` provides a powerful and flexible way to build dynamic, themeable web applications using Bootstrap 5 components.
 By abstracting the DOM manipulation and Bootstrap component creation into simple methods, it allows developers to focus on building features rather than writing repetitive HTML and JavaScript code.

+With the addition of `domEvaluator.js`, you can now integrate reactive data binding into your applications, enabling dynamic content updates and a more interactive user experience.

+---